 For example, through smartphones and wearable technology, patients now can provide treatment professionals with continuous data streams that offer important insights into their mental health status—how well they’re sleeping, their level of social interaction and exercise, how often they leave their homes, and so on.
 These insights, combined with other types of quantitative data, promise to revolutionize how psychiatric illnesses are classified, diagnosed, and treated.
 And McLean is at the forefront of this revolution.

-“There are so many ways the brain breaks, and we put them into fairly general categories, such as depressive and stress-related disorders, psychotic illnesses, or substance use disorders, yet there are hundreds of different subtypes for each diagnosis that we don’t understand,” said Chief Scientific Officer Kerry J. Ressler, MD, PhD, who is also chief of McLean’s Center of Excellence in Depression and Anxiety Disorders.
+“There are so many ways the brain breaks, and we put them into fairly general categories, such as depressive and stress-related disorders, psychotic illnesses, or substance use disorders, yet there are hundreds of different subtypes for each diagnosis that we don’t understand,” said Chief Scientific Officer Kerry J. Ressler, MD, PhD, who is also chief of McLean’s Division of Depression and Anxiety Disorders.
 “Technology helps improve our understanding of the underlying components of psychiatric illness and offer more personalized treatments that work.”

 Consider McLean’s Short Term Inpatient Unit, where digital phenotyping meets biobanking (the collection of biological samples, genetic information, and neuroimaging studies)—all with patient consent.
 This melding will create among the richest multidisciplinary mental health databases in the world for use by researchers seeking to improve diagnosis, treatment, and prevention.